ahaminsgithub/macfp-db/Documents/README.md

 ### 4.3 Heat Flux

-* Radiative and total heat flux measurements were made at various locations in the 30 cm and 100 cm methanol pool fires, mapping the heat flux emitted radially outward from the vertical surface and downwards through the bottom surface of a cylindrical control volume about the fire.
+* Radiative and total heat flux measurements were made at various locations in the pool fires, mapping the heat flux emitted (1) radially outward away frm the fire acquired at various heights above the fuel surface through the side surface of a cylindrical control volume about the fire (with the side surface located a distance r from the burner center) and (2) downwards through the bottom surface of a cylindrical control volume about the fire (with the bottom surface located a distance z above the fuel surface).

+Vertical profile of total heat flux emitted radially away from the fire acquired at various heights above the fuel surface at r = 60 cm.
+The heat flux gauges were oriented towards the fire centerline.
+[6] |

 * Table 4.3 below lists the heat flux data filenames with a brief description.